Pbartek/pyobd-pi-TFT/README.md

 7. Launch BlueZ, the Bluetooth stack for Linux.
 Pair + Trust your ELM327 Bluetooth Adapter and Connect To: SPP Dev.
 You should see the Notification "Serial port connected to /dev/rfcomm0"

-(Note: Click the Bluetooth icon, bottom right (Desktop) to configure your device.
-Right click on your Bluetooth device to bring up Connect To: SPP Dev.)

 8. Open up Terminal and run:

 cd pyobd